-SOA defines 4 basic service types as depicted below.
+SOA defines four basic service types as depicted below:

 Enterprise services implement the functionality defined by business services.
 They rely on application services and infrastructure services to fulfill business requests.

 Application services are fine-grained services that are bound to a specific application context.
 These services can be invoked directly through a dedicated user interface.

 Infrastructure services implement non-functional tasks such as authentication, auditing, security, and logging.
 They can be invoked from either application services or enterprise services.